List of destroyer classes of the United States Navy: World War II

 In 1940, fifty "flush deckers" were transferred to the British Royal Navy and the Royal Canadian Navy under the Destroyers for Bases Agreement.
 Other "flush deckers" were converted as high speed transports (APD), seaplane tenders (AVD), minelayers (DM), minesweepers (DMS), and other roles (AG), while some were retained as destroyers.
 Most remaining in US service were rearmed with varying numbers of 3 inch dual purpose guns.

-After the 1500 ton limit on destroyers was changed to a 3000 ton limit with the Second London Naval Treaty, the United States Navy began sketches for a five-gun ship— on an enlarged hull.
+After the 1500 ton limit on destroyers was changed to a 3000-ton limit with the Second London Naval Treaty, the United States Navy began sketches for a five-gun ship— on an enlarged hull.
 Introduced in 1942, the 175 Fletcher class "2100 tonners". became the U.S. Navy's signature destroyer in the Pacific War.
 By the end of World War II, the U.S. Navy had also commissioned 112 six-gun destroyers derived from the Fletcher design; 67 Allen M. Sumner class 2200 tonners and 45 Gearing class 2250 tonners.
 The Allen M. Sumner class' hull was slightly wider than the Fletcher class', while the Gearing-class design was a lengthened version of the Allen M. Sumners.
 By 1945, as the threat from kamikazes increased and the threat from the Japanese surface fleet decreased, torpedoes and guns were partially (or completely in the case of torpedoes on some ships) removed from most US destroyers in favor of light anti-aircraft guns.
 Destroyers had acquired the hazardous radar picket mission by this time.
 Collectively, these destroyer designs are sometimes regarded as the most successful of World War II.

 Cold War and beyond

-The first major warship the U.S. Navy constructed after World War II was an all-weather, anti-submarine hunter-killer, designated "destroyer leader" (DL), but referred to as a "frigate" (see List of United States Navy destroyer leaders).
-The majority of these carried long-range surface-to-air missiles (SAMs) to escort carrier and amphibious task forces, and were designated "guided missile destroyer leaders", some nuclear-powered (DLG or DLGN).
-In 1975, the twelve remaining Mitscher- and Farragut-class ships were reclassified as guided missile destroyers (DDGs 35-46), and the other classes were reclassified as guided missile cruisers (CG or CGN).
+The first major warship the U.S. Navy constructed after World War II was an all-weather, anti-submarine hunter-killer, designated "destroyer leader" (DL) but referred to as a "frigate".
+The majority of these carried long-range surface-to-air missiles (SAMs) to escort carrier and amphibious task forces and were designated "guided missile destroyer leaders"; some were nuclear-powered (DLG or DLGN).
+In 1975, the 12 remaining Mitscher- and Farragut-class ships were reclassified as guided-missile destroyers (DDGs 35–46), and the other classes were reclassified as guided-missile cruisers (CG or CGN).